 The Company maintains policies and procedures to value financial assets or financial liabilities using the best and most relevant data available.
 In addition, the Company internally reviews valuation, including independent price validation for certain instruments.

 30. Leases

-- (i) The Company has lease contracts for factory building used in its operations.
+(i) The Company has lease contracts for factory building used in its operations.
 Generally, the Company is restricted from assigning and subleasing the leased assets.
-The Company also has certain leases of guest house and other equipment with lease terms of 12 months or less.
-The Company applies the 'short-term lease' recognition exemptions for these leases. - (ii) Impact of Ind AS 116 on the statement of profit and loss
+The Company applies the 'short-term lease' recognition exemptions for these leases.